Revelation Insights

 Fire (New Covenant)

-internal covenant signs (Spirit, conscience, new heart)
+Internal revelation, internal cleansing, internal judgment, internal covenant signs (Spirit, conscience, new heart), internal exposure of motives.

 Fire removes sin from the person, not the person from the world.